LePliex/VivaldiRedesign-v1.5-by-LePliex/README.md

 What didn't work?

-Bookmarks
+-Bookmarks

-Videos are buggy at full screen Mode.
+-Videos are buggy at full screen Mode.